Sketch Animation: State-of-the-art Report: Comparative analysis of animation techniques

-\paragraph*{Realism} Realism evaluates the perceptual quality of animation, which reflects a closeness to real-world motion.
-Keyframe-based animation~\cite{even2023non} achieves high realism with well-placed keyframes and motion trajectories.
-Keyframe-free method~\cite{corda2020real} may be constrained by rigging limitations such as skinning artifact, secondary dynamics, and insufficient degrees of freedom, resulting in moderate realism.
-Physics-based method~\cite{zhu2011sketch} produces highly realistic motion by simulating physical interactions and material properties, ensuring that movements adhere to real-world dynamics.
-Data-driven approaches~\cite{ben2016line} achieve high realism as they often use motion patterns derived from captured or annotated real-world data.
-Text-driven animation~\cite{gal2023breathing} offers high realism depending on the prompt's specificity and quality and the model's generative capabilities. \\
+\paragraph*{Realism} Realism evaluates the perceptual quality of animation, reflecting how closely the generated motion resembles real-world behavior.
+Keyframe-based animation~\cite{shen2024bridging, zhu2025thin} achieves high realism with well-placed keyframes and motion trajectories.
+Physics-based animation techniques~\cite{guay2015adding, suzuki2020realitysketch} typically produce highly realistic motion by explicitly simulating physical interactions, forces, and material properties, ensuring that movement adheres to real-world dynamics.
+Data-driven approaches, including MoCap~\cite{smith2023method} and video-driven methods~\cite{rai2024sketchanim, xie2024video}, achieve high realism by often using motion patterns derived from captured or annotated real-world data.
+Text-driven animation methods~\cite{liang2025multi, wu2025aniclipart} generally offer moderate realism, which depends on the specificity and quality of textual prompts as well as the expressive capacity of the underlying generative models.
+Finally, 2D sketch–to–3D model animation techniques~\cite{zhou2025rigging} provide moderate realism, as the mapping from abstract sketches to 3D geometry often relies on simplified rigs and predefined motion templates, limiting the fidelity of fine-grained motion details and physical interactions.

 \paragraph*{Complexity} This attribute reflects the technical effort and cognitive load required to create animations.
-Keyframe-based~\cite{xing2015autocomplete} demands minimal user input, resulting in moderate complexity overall effort despite moderate technical complexity, and keyframe-free methods~\cite{corda2020real} require moderate effort, with rigging or timeline planning, adding to the complexity.
-Physics-based methods~\cite{okabe2009animating} are more complex to maintain the physical behavior of the sketch motion.
-Data-driven methods~\cite{kitagawa2020mocap} exhibit high complexity due to the need for extensive data preprocessing, feature extraction, and motion mapping pipelines.
-Text-driven systems~\cite{gal2023breathing, liang2025multi}, conceptually simple to use, depend on generative models, and generate text-aligned animation without any complexity. \\
+Keyframe-based~\cite{xing2015autocomplete, mo2024joint} methods require key poses as input, resulting in moderate overall effort despite the technical complexity of pose design and timing control.
+Physics-based methods~\cite{lingens2020towards, li2023enchantedbrush} are more complex to maintain the physical behavior of the sketch motion.
+Data-driven methods, including MoCap~\cite{smith2023method, dadfar20213a2a} and video-driven techniques~\cite{xie2024video} exhibit moderate complexity due to the need for extensive data preprocessing, feature extraction, and motion mapping pipelines.
+Text-driven systems~\cite{gal2024breathing, liu2025dynamic, liu2025multi}, conceptually simple to use, depend on generative models, and generate text-aligned animation without any complexity.
+Finally, 2D sketch–to–3D model animation techniques~\cite{smith2025animating, dvorovzvnak2020monster} present moderate complexity, as they balance intuitive sketch-based interaction with the additional effort required for 3D reconstruction, rigging, and motion transfer.